Recruiting & Hiring During a Recession

 - Know what resources are available to you – Open lines of credit, grant resources, PPP loans, and more.
 All these allow you to retain employees and make your agency recession-proof.

 - Refine your hiring process.
-Choose qualified candidates and employees with a wealth of knowledge.
+Improve job postings, choose qualified candidates with experience and employees with a wealth of knowledge.
 Hiring top talent and quality candidates with vast experience will ensure you can cover multiple skillsets during hard times.

-What happens to staffing firms in a recession?
+What happens to the staffing industry in a recession?

 Temporary Labor In A Recession